ragnard/defrecordissue/README.md

 =====

 Two different lein aliases, `aot1` and `aot2` illustrate the unexpected behaviour.
-The both first do a `lein clean` and then compile either `defrecordissue.aot1` or `defrecordissue.aot2`.
+They both first do a `lein clean` and then compile either `defrecordissue.aot1` or `defrecordissue.aot2`.

 ```